pyscf.lib package#

 x01D array or a list of 1D array

 Initial guess.
 The initial guess vector(s) are just used as the initial subspace bases.
 If the subspace is smaller than “nroots”, eg 10 roots and one initial guess, all eigenvectors are chosen as the eigenvectors during the iterations.
-The first iteration has one eigenvector, the next iteration has two, the third iterastion has 4, …, until the subspace size > nroots.
+The first iteration has one eigenvector, the next iteration has two, the third iteration has 4, …, until the subspace size > nroots.

 preconddiagonal elements of the matrix or function(dx, e, x0) => array_like_dx